google/capture-thread/README.md

     able to do so via dependency injection.

-Instrumenting C++ code can be difficult and ugly, and once finished it can also cause the original code to be difficult to maintain.
-Explicitly passing objects down from the top causes code to become unmaintainable, and using global static data can cause serious complications in multithreaded environments when you only want to log, trace, or mock a certain call and not others.
+Instrumenting C++ code can be difficult and ugly, and once finished it can also cause the original code to be difficult to maintain:

+-   Explicitly passing objects down from the top causes code to become unmaintainable.
+-   Using global data can cause serious complications in multithreaded environments when you only want to log, trace, or mock a certain call and not others.
+-   Using a unique identifier to look up shared data in a global hash table requires both creating an identifier and passing it around.

-This library solves those problems by tracking information per thread, but also with the possibility of automatically passing information between threads.
+This library circumvents these problems by tracking information per thread, with the possibility of conditionally sharing information between threads.

 ## Using